 February 27, 2004, and through December 10, 2004, the Company amended the credit facility four times.
 The amendments reduced the facility commitment, provided for covenants or waivers that permitted the Company to file the Form 10-Q for the quarter ended June 30, 2004 on or before December 15, 2004, permitted the Company to issue senior convertible notes, specified mandatory debt reduction amounts by quarter, adjusted and redefined financial covenants on a monthly basis beginning December 31, 2004, increased pricing, established the borrowing base at 70 percent of qualifying receivables and permit the Company to release certain collateral related to bonded jobs to companies providing surety bonding.
 These amendments required the payments of fees upon their execution.
 These fees are capitalized as deferred financing costs and amortized over the life of the facility.
 The credit facility, as amended, matures on January 13, 2006.
 The Company has the ability to extend the facility until January 12, 2007 upon the payment of a fee if certain financial conditions are met.
 The term loan of the credit facility is due by September 30, 2005.
 At March 31, 2005, the term loan had no outstanding borrowings.
-Amounts borrowed under the credit facility commitments as of the beginning of each quarter.
-The Company's direct and indirect subsidiaries guarantee the repayment of all amounts due under the facility and the facility is secured by a first perfected security interest in all the assets of the Company and those subsidiaries, including all of the outstanding capital shares of the capital stock of those subsidiaries.
+Amounts borrowed under the credit facility as amended, bear interest at an annual rate of the bank's prime rate plus two percent.
+Fees of one percent per annum are assessed on the outstanding credit facility and the facility is secured by a first perfected security interest in all the assets of the Company and those subsidiaries, including all of the outstanding capital shares of the capital stock of those subsidiaries.
 Among other restrictions, the financial covenants include minimum EBITDA, as defined in the credit agreement, requirements for core and all operations, a maximum senior secured debt to EBITDA ratio and a minimum interest coverage ratio.
 As of March 31, 2005, the Company was in violation of the minimum EBITDA covenant of the Credit Facility, as amended.
-The Company is in discussions with its bank group to have the
+The Company is in discussions with its bank group to ha